Garnet Chapel

 The chapel is dedicated to Engelbert Kolland, a friar of the Franciscan Order (OFM), who was beatified on 10 October 1926.
 Father Kolland was born in Ramsau, a small village in the Zillertal.
+Kolland will be canonised by Pope Francis on October 20, 2024, among the 14 blesseds.

 Location

 The chapel is situated at approximately 2087 masl, about 40 metres northeast of the artificial Penken lake (German: Speicherteich Penken).
 The linear distance between chapel and village centre of Finkenberg amounts to approx 2,000 metres and about four kilometres to Mayrhofen, a town in the east, whereas it is about 6.5 kilometres to Ramsau in the Zillertal, a village in the northeast.

 History

 In the years 2011 and 2012 plans to build the chapel were established, and on 10 July 2012 negotiations on how to realize the construction were held.
 This day was the exact date of death of the beatified Engelbert Kolland.
 On 17 June 2013 construction work started.
 After it was finished, various clerics of the Catholic Church then inaugurated the religious building on 22 September 2013, the very day that the beatified Engelbert Kolland had been baptized.